Dr Lucy Nicholas

 Honours topics and outlines

-Feminisms: Projects welcomed that use queer theory
+Feminisms: Projects welcome that use feminist theory.

 Non-binary and genderqueer: Projects welcome that address any element of non-binary, genderqueer, gender nonconformity